NCATSTranslator/reasoner-validator/README.md

   "trapi_version": "1.4.1",
   "biolink_version": "3.2.1",
   "messages": {
-    # some categories of messages may be absent, hence, empty dictionaries
+    "_comment": "some categories of messages may be absent, hence, empty dictionaries", "critical": {},
-    "critical": {},
     "errors": {
       "error.knowledge_graph.node.category.missing": {
+          "_comment": "source scope of the validation error ('global' or some knowledge source path string)", "global": {
-          # this message template does not have any additional parameters
-          # other than identifier hence it just has the unique identifier
-          # value as a dictionary key, with associated value None
+              "_comment": "this message template does not have any additional parameters other than identifier hence it just has the unique identifier  value as a dictionary key, with associated value None", "MONDO:0005148": null
-           "MONDO:0005148": None
           }
+        }
     },
     "warnings": {
-      # validation code
+      "_comment": "validation code",
       "warning.knowledge_graph.node.unmapped_prefix": {
+          "global": {
-          # template identifier field value
+              "_comment": "template identifier field value",
               "CHEBI:6801": [
                   {
-                # additional message template field values, if applicable
+                    "_comment": "additional message template field values, if applicable", "categories": "['biolink:Drug']"
-                "categories": "['biolink:Drug']"
                   }
               ]
+          }

         }
     },
     "information": {},